wendell633/Wcrts/content/about.md

 ---
 ### **(WCRTS) Wendell's Computer** **Repair** **Training** **Services**

-We offer all types of computer solutions such has Apple and Microsoft based operating systems.
-Our services include the following: virus removal, hard drive upgrades, or replacement.
+We offer all types of IT solutions such has Apple and Microsoft based operating systems.
+Our services include the following: Virus removal, hard drive upgrades, or replacement.
 Other services, computer training, we give one-on one tutoring for those who want to learn.
 Our students range from beginners to middle to advanced users.
 I also provide web designs of all types of web services such, as basic logo designs and photo editing etc.

 ##